All About Split-Beam Torque Wrench

 Best Split-Beam Torque Wrenches

-In this article, we are going to talk about beam torque wrenches: advantages, disadvantages and how to use one.
+In this article, we are going to talk about split-beam torque wrenches: advantages, disadvantages and how to use one.

-It’s extremely important to apply as much torque as mentioned by manufacturer’s settings.
+It’s extremely important to apply as much torque as mentioned by the manufacturer’s settings.
 If you apply too much force you may damage or even ruin the fastener.
 If you apply not enough torque there is a risk that the bolt will back out.
-The beam style torque wrenches are durable, effective, precise and even significantly cheaper.
+The best split-beam torque wrenches are durable, effective, precise and even significantly cheaper.
 Although electronic torque wrenches are the most accurate ones, their price is considerably higher than the beam torque wrenches.

 Beam Torque Wrench Advantages

-So, here are the advantages of using a beam torque wrench:
+So, here are the advantages of using a split-beam torque wrench:

-- It’s accurate to do different jobs: the beam torque wrenches sometimes have as high as 2 percent accuracy
+- It’s accurate to do different jobs: the split-torque wrenches sometimes have as high as 2 percent accuracy

 - The tool measures the torque from 0 to maximum

 - Able to measure torque in both directions